KBCK (AM)

 KBCK (1400 AM, "The River") was a radio station licensed to serve Deer Lodge, Montana.
 The station was last owned by Robert Cummings Toole.
-It last aired a Classic Country music format.
+It last aired a classic country music format.

+History

-The station was assigned the KBCK call letters by the Federal Communications Commission on June 20, 2002.
+The station was assigned the KBCK call letters by the Federal Communications Commission (FCC) on June 20, 2002.

-Its license was surrendered to the FCC and cancelled on April 11, 2022 following the death of its owner; it had been off the air due to storm damage since August 2021.

-Ownership

 In November 2006, Butte Broadcasting reached an agreement with Jimmy Ray Carroll to acquire KBCK as part of a three-station deal worth a reported $500,000.
 Robert Cummings Toole immediately reached an agreement to acquire KBCK from Butte Broadcasting for a reported cash price of $100,000.

+KBCK's license was surrendered to the FCC and cancelled on April 11, 2022, following Toole's death; it had been off the air due to storm damage since August 2021.